szstonelee/gointernal/channel.md

 Goroutine with channel can be used for the parallel execution of multi cpu core.
 The following is an example.

-Check sameBST.go, which is origiated from [A tour of go: Excercise: Equivalent Binary Tree](https://tour.golang.org/concurrency/8)
+Check sameBST.go from my GitHub [GoInternal](https://github.com/szstonelee/gointernal), which is origiated but modified from [A tour of go: Excercise: Equivalent Binary Tree](https://tour.golang.org/concurrency/8).
+You need git clone to check sameBST.go.

 ```
 go run sameBST.go
 ```

-It uses two channel and two go routine for parallelism.
+It uses two channel and two goroutines for parallelism.

 Note: we use buffered channel (1K) for speed.
-Otherwise, the most portion of time is taken by the main memory seeking.
+Otherwise, the most portion of time is taken by the main memory referencing (which latency is 100ns each compared to sub 1ns of CPU cache).
 You can try no buffered channel.

 Check sameBST.cc, which is similar to sameBST.go but can only use one core.
 ```